THE OCEAN OUT OF OUR BLOOD

 Then he found the living stones.

-All of human knowledge and history was stored in his quantum mind, but Earth’s history and resilience was stored in the stromatolites.
-The simple life form had existed four billion years ago, surviving asteroids, epochs of fire and ice, and Homo Sapiens.
+All of human knowledge and history was stored in his engineered brain, but Earth’s history and resilience was stored in the stromatolites.
+The simple life form had existed four billion years ago, surviving epochs of fire and ice, and even Homo sapiens.
 The android was fascinated by the layered cyanobacteria that appeared to give life to the non-living.
-What were delicate skin-bags of liquid blood and brittle bone that crowned itself with such importance, compared to life that humbly shrouded itself in stone?
+What were arrogant skin-bags of blood and brittle bone compared to life that humbly shrouded itself in stone?

-“Out of [man’s] flesh was fashioned the earth,
+“Out of our flesh was fashioned the earth,

-And the mountains were made of his bones;
+And the mountains were made of our bones;